confio/tgrade-networks/mainnet-1/initial-instructions-for-genesis-validators.md

   --home /opt/validator/.tgrade
 ```

-Wait for a few blocks to be validate and your validator will appears as active in the block-explorer:
+Wait for a few blocks to be validate and your validator will appears as active in the block-explorer: https://tgrade.aneka.io
-( soon to be available )

 ### ( Optional )
 If you want to delegate an amount of liquid and/or vesting coins from your wallet to your validator: